-As per the labour law, we are mandated to drop women employees home after 8 pm in BPO / IT sector.
+As per the labor law, we are mandated to drop women employees home after 8 pm in the BPO/IT sector.

-1. What is a women employee is availing their own transport?
+1. What if a woman employee is using their own transport?
 Will the company be responsible if something happens to them?

-2. What if some women employees send a request that they will not be taking company transport for a particular day since someone is picking them up.
-What does the company do in such scenarios?
+2. What if some women employees send a request that they will not be taking company transport for a particular day since someone is picking them up?
+What should the company do in such scenarios?

 The above are tricky situations for companies.
-How can the company safeguard themselves in such situations legally?
+How can the company legally safeguard itself in such situations?

 From United States, San Francisco